 - Preserving evidence of the crash

-In all cases of airplane crash, your attorney must take prompt measures to preserve evidences of the crash, conduct thorough investigation and contact physicians and other medical professionals to evaluate any incurred injuries by the victims.
+In all cases of airplane crash, your Florida airplane crash attorney must take prompt measures to preserve evidences of the crash, conduct thorough investigation and contact physicians and other medical professionals to evaluate any incurred injuries by the victims.
 If you seek for a compensation contact our Florida aviation accident attorneys.

 The table below demonstrates the causes of major airline disasters for the last 50 years.